labrador-kennel/core/docs/how-tos/02-implementing-custom-plugin-types.md

----
-title: Implement Custom Plugin Types
----
+# Implementing custom Plugin types
 Learn how to implement your own custom plugin type